kaspar030/laze/book/src/reference/imports.md

 # `imports`

-`imports` contains a _list_ of import entries, each representing a local or remote source for additional laze files.
+`imports` contains a _list_ of import entries, each representing a local or remote source for additional laze projects.

 Example: